myTerminal/twiner/README.md

 Choose a task to perform by hitting the key to the left of a menu item and follow the instructions.

+### As a library to consume in your custom scripts

+To consume *twiner* as a library,

+1. Clone it the way you would for using it in a standalone manner

+2. Source the file `load` at the project root

+        ./load

+The above line sources all assets from *twiner* so that you can use them in your custom scripts.

 ### Transparent mode

 To be able to see the commands *twiner* runs, use the argument `debug`.

     ./start debug

+OR

+    ./load debug

 ### Simulation mode

-To just see what commands would be run instead of actually running them, use the argument `simulate`.
+To just see what commands would be run instead of running them, use the argument `simulate`.

     ./start simulate

+OR

+    ./load simulate

 ## To-Do